 Realistic Threat Penetration Testing

-The impact associated with Realistic Threat Penetration Testing is the prevention of the damages that would otherwise be realized from a successful data breach.
-Prevention is directly attributed to the application of the findings from the penetration test and those findings will only be as effective as the penetration test is realistic.
+The return on investment of Realistic Threat Penetration Testing is equal to the cost in damages that would otherwise be realized from a successful data breach.
+Ransomware prevention is directly attributed to the application of the findings from a realistic threat penetration test but those findings will only be as effective as the penetration test is realistic.

 The penetration testing report produced from a realistic threat penetration test offers valuable insights into an organization’s defense capabilities when challenged by a sophisticated real-world threat.
 By undergoing these services, organizations can proactively assess their security posture, harden weaknesses, and develop effective defenses, significantly reducing the risk of becoming a victim of a data breach.
 The investment in these services is a small fraction of the potential costs incurred from the aftermath of a single successful data breach.